 Tuesday August 30

-We took the train to Frankfurt and then flew to London, whereupon we had late lunch in a restaurant and then went to visit a friend.
+We took the train to Frankfurt and then flew to London, whereupon we had a late lunch in a restaurant and then went to visit a friend.
 I would have liked half an hour of recuperation time at the hotel, but my family outvoted me.

 The friend we visited was Catherine Desson, who took us for a walk in London’s Bushy Park.
 I took this photograph of some deer, who were well accustomed to humans.

-While in London, Rebecca and Ellis stayed with another friend, Suzanne Marlow, whereas Dad and I stayed in a hotel.
+While in London, Rebecca and Ellis stayed with another friend, Suzanne Marlow, while Dad and I stayed in a hotel.
 This was simply a result of limited bedrooms, and my wish to sleep in a separate room whenever possible.
 I will gloss over the issues we had trying to get an Internet connection at the hotel, which were considerable but wouldn’t make for a particularly thrilling read.

 Wednesday August 31